openblockchains/programming-blockchains/README.md

 Trivia Quiz: What's the Hash Rate of the Bitcoin Classic Network?

-A: About 25 000 trillions of hashes per second (in March 2018)
+A: About 25 million trillions of hashes per second (in March 2018)

 Estimated number of tera hashes per second (trillions of hashes per second) the Bitcoin network is performing.